-Ever since the innovation of computers and the internet, literacy has gained new meanings as opposed to the traditional one of being able to read, write and comprehend written text.
 These last few decades, we’ve been introduced to literacy concepts such as computer literacy, media literacy, information literacy, and digital literacy.
-Although these concepts overlap, digital literacy takes elements from each of them and sums them into a broad concept.
+Although these concepts overlap, digital literacy takes elements from each and sums them into a broad concept.

 Because of the overflowing abundance of media and information in the digital world, digital literacy has become more than necessary.
 It ensures users protect their privacy, critically analyze digital data and information, ethically use digital platforms, and communicate with others eloquently.

-If you’re interested in learning more about digital literacy, why it is important, and what skills you need to boost your digital literacy, read on.
+So, what is digital literacy, why is it important, and what skills do you need to boost your digital literacy?
+Read on to find out!

 What Are the Principles of Digital Literacy?